JosephSerUSP/Sillnight-Github/documentation/engineArchitectureDesignDocument.md

     }

     /**
-     * Gets the base parameter value from the data source.
+     * Gets the base parameter value from the a source.
      * @param {number} paramId - The ID of the parameter.
      * @returns {number}
      */